Neelam Giri (actress)

 Neelam Giri (born 3 September 1997) is an Indian actress.
 She mainly works in Bhojpuri films and television serials.
-She made her on-screen debut with Babul (2021) directed by Awdhesh Mishra and her performance was praised by critics.
-Her notable works are Babul (2021), Ijjat Ghar (2022), Tun Tun (2022) and Kalakand (2022).
-She was a participant of Bigg Boss 19.
+She made her on-screen debut with Babul (2021) directed by Awdhesh Mishra.
+Her notable works are Babul (2021), Ijjat Ghar (2022), Tun Tun (2022) and Kalakand (2022).In 2025, she participated in Bigg Boss 19.

 Early life

 Giri originates from Ballia, Uttar Pradesh, India.
 Her father owned a hardware shop and she was raised alongside three siblings: two younger twin brothers and an older sister.
 Giri received her education in Patna.

-The actress's break into the acting industry came after her TikTok videos were noticed by a Bhojpuri celebrity named Pawan Singh, who is well known for being an actor, playback singer, music composer, stage performer, and Indian politician.
+The actress's break into the acting industry came after her TikTok videos were noticed by Bhojpuri superstar Pawan Singh, who is well known for being an actor, playback singer, music composer, stage performer, and Indian politician.
 Singh offered her a role in the music video "Dhaniya Hamaar Naya Badi Ho".
 Following the success of the project, she went on to play roles in several other music videos and films.